 And they break down into the most beautiful soil on and around your Compot

-The only drawback is you need to push your hose into the grass clippings when watering unless you lay some irritation tape on top of your soil and then cover it with your grass clippings.
-Your soil is watered, evaporation is reduced, grass composts down quickly and you have saved yourself some money and a lot of hard work turning compost piles.
+The only drawback is they matt together causing water to run off instead of soaking into your soil.
+Thus you need to push your hose into the grass clippings when watering unless you lay some irritation tape on top of your soil and then cover it with your grass clippings.
+Your soil will get watered, evaporation is reduced, the grass composts down quickly and you have saved yourself some money and a lot of hard work turning compost piles full of grass clippings and leaves.

 The other cover I really love is Shredded Bamboo